-Gross profit was approximately RMB3,273.5 million for the year ended 31 December 2018, representing an increase of RMB876.6 million, or 36.6%, from approximately RMB2,396.9 million last year.
-Gross profit margin increased to approximately 32.5% in 2018 from approximately 28.5% in 2017.
-The increase in gross profit margin was primarily due to the larger increase in selling prices of cement and clinker than the increase in unit production cost.
+Our gross profit was approximately RMB4,507.4 million for the year ended 31 December 2019, representing an increase of RMB1,233.9 million, or 37.7%, from approximately RMB3,273.5 million last year.
+Our gross profit margin increased to approximately 37.3% in 2019 from approximately 32.5% in 2018.
+The increase in gross profit margin was primarily due to the larger increase in selling prices of cement than the increase in unit cost of sales.

-In 2018, the Group's segment profit from the central China region amounted to approximately RMB1,732.9 million, representing an increase of RMB607.7 million or 54.0% compared to approximately RMB1,125.2 million in 2017.
+In 2019, the Group's segment profit from the central China region amounted to approximately RMB2,521.6 million, representing an increase of RMB788.7 million or 45.5% compared to approximately RMB1,732.9 million in 2018.
 The increase was due to the significant increase in the gross profit of the segment of that particular region.
-The Group's segment loss from the Northeastern region amounted to approximately RMB160.6 million, representing an increase of a profit of RMB389.5 million compared to a segment loss of approximately RMB228.9 million in 2017.
-This was due to the provision of approximately RMB212.8 million made by the management based on the relevant forecasting analysis of the goodwill and the fixed assets of the subsidiaries of that particular region in 2017; eliminating this factor for comparison, the Group's segment loss from the Northeastern region turned profit.
+The Group's segment profit from the Northeastern region amounted to approximately RMB292.1 million, representing an increase of a profit of RMB131.5 million or 81.9% compared to a segment profit of approximately RMB160.6 million in 2018.